Booligal: 1901 to the present

 A new public bridge was built at Booligal in 1912 (replaced in 1984 by the current concrete structure).
 A telephone exchange was opened there on 3 June 1913.

 In 1914 the transport link between Hay and Wilcannia ceased to operate.
 Booligal had been experiencing a steady decline, especially since the protracted drought at the turn of the century.
 Many residents of the town and district moved to the new township of Griffith after the First World War.

 In 1967 a memorial to explorer and surveyor John Oxley was erected at Booligal; the monument is in the form of a giant theodolite set in stone.

 Facilities

 The village of Booligal has a general store and post office.
 There is a cricket oval for the occasional social game, shaded eating areas, playground and toilet facilities.
 The Booligal Hotel offers cold beverages, food and accommodation.
 A one-teacher primary school was recently re-opened in the village.

+There are no sporting teams in Booligal itself, however, nearby Hay and Ivanhoe field rugby league teams in the Group 17 and Group 20 competitions respectively.